-SILVER SPRING, Md. --- "We're saying this now so that you have time to get refunds on flight and hotel bookings," announced General Conference spokesperson David Israel to a flock of shocked Adventist News Network reporters.
+SILVER SPRING, Md. --- "We're saying this now so that you don't have to bother with flight and hotel bookings," announced General Conference spokesperson David Israel to a flock of shocked Adventist reporters.
 "Pursuant to Old Testament best practice, General Conference senior leadership has decided to establish a benevolent monarchy to govern over our world church."

-Israel explained that because a monarchy would eliminate the need for "expensive and divisive elections," this July's San Antonio-based General Conference session had been canceled.
+Israel explained that because a monarchy would eliminate the need for "expensive and divisive elections," the 2020 General Conference session had been canceled.
 "We are at a critical time in our history as a church and now, more than ever, we need stability," said Israel.
-"If we were to hold the elections as originally planned, the potential change in leadership could undo the valuable progress we have achieved over the last five years."
+"If we were to hold the elections as originally planned, the potential change in leadership could undo the valuable progress we have achieved over the last several years."

 Israel said that senior leadership positions from Vice President level and up are now permanently held by the current leadership team.
 "In order to remain faithful to the customs of Old Testament courts, a kingly crown and other royal regalia will be bestowed upon leaders during a modest, half-day coronation ceremony," said Israel.
 "The prior title of GC President will simply be shortened to 'King' while lesser executives will be referred to as 'princes, scribes or footstools.'"